 The event begins with a 24-hour art-making juried competition.
-The selected winners are then given the opportunity to choose two images of their work for reproduction on the bins.
+The selected winners will be given the opportunity to choose two images of their work for reproduction on the bins.
 The winning artists also receive cash prizes and the 1st place winner is awarded a week-long trip to Italy for two to stay in the beautiful Villa Sant’ Andrea.
-On Friday, June 15th, artists will come to MAC to get their surfaces officially stamped.
-The surfaces will be returned to MAC within 24 hours as works of art.
-The works will be juried that afternoon and the awards reception will be held the evening of June 16.
+On Friday, June 15th, artists came to MAC to get their surfaces officially stamped.
+The surfaces were returned to MAC within 24 hours as works of art.
+The works were juried that afternoon and the awards reception was held the evening of June 16.
 All submitted works will be displayed in the MAC Gallery until July 13th, 2018.

 Current Recycling Bins

 Check out Greenville’s unique outdoor exhibiting space along Main Street in downtown.
 Current artists featured on the bins were the winners of last year’s Flat Out competition in 2017.

 These artists will have their work featured on the the recycling bins from spring 2019 – spring 2020.

 2nd place | ELIZABETH KINNEY